 It's also a useful way of catching some of the loose hay that falls from the feeder to stop it spreading around.
 A food bowl should also be placed next to the litter tray that can be used to help contain food such as fruit or vegetables or pellet foods.

 You are also going to need to provide your bunny with lots of stuff to do while you are away, and each toy is useful in their own way.
-Remember you bunny is also going to need room to move about so don't fill all the space and It's also best to keep a store of toys aside so you can rotate them to keep them interested when the novelty wears off.
+Remember your bunny is also going to need room to move about so do not fill all the space and it is also best to keep a store of toys aside so you can rotate them to keep them interested when the novelty wears off.
 Each rabbit has its own favorite toys and behaviors so as you learn these you will know what gets ignored and what to get more of.

 Chew toys are great for stopping bunnies getting bored.
 They need a constant supply of fiber to help their digestion and wear down their teeth so having a few things they can munch on will help with this.
 Twiggy or grassy balls seem to be the favorite as well as grassy mats.